CipherEnigma/cp/README.md

-# Mockly
+# CP
-A Realtime AI Voice Agent interview platform built with Next.js,Tailwind, Vapi and Firebase
+contains cool problems on codeforces, codechef and leetcode.